Andresmup/github-foundations/22_PROJECTS/Readme.md

 3.To add body text, click on the title of the draft issue.
 In the markdown input box that appears, enter the text for the draft issue body, then click Save.

+## FIELDS

+You can use text fields to include notes or any other freeform text in your project.

+### Text and number fields

+Text fields can be used in filters, for example: `field:"exact text"`.
+Text fields and item titles will also be used if you filter for text without specifying a field.

+### Date fields
+You can filter for date values using the YYYY-MM-DD format, for example: `date:2022-07-01`.

+<ins>If your project makes use of date fields, you can use the roadmap layout to view items on a timeline.</ins>

+### Single select fields
+You can create single select fields with multiple options, each with a description and a color, that can be selected from a dropdown menu.

+You can filter by your single select fields by specifying the option, for example: `fieldname:option`.

+You can filter for multiple values by providing a comma-separated list of options, for example: `fieldname:option1,option2`

+Single select fields can contain up to 50 options.

+### Iteration fields
+You can create iterations to plan upcoming work and group items.

+You can create an iteration field to associate items with specific repeating blocks of time.

+Iterations can be set to any length of time, can include breaks, and can be individually edited to modify name and date range.

+With projects, you can group by iteration to visualize the balance of upcoming work, use filters to focus on a single iteration, and sort by iteration.

+When you first create an iteration field, three iterations are automatically created.
+You can add additional iterations and make other changes on your project's settings page.

+<ins>If your project makes use of iteration fields, you can use the roadmap layout to view items on a timeline.</ins>

+### Tracks and Tracked by fields

+You can view the subtasks of the issues in your projects.

+You can enable the Tracks and Tracked by fields on your projects to see the relationships between your issues as you add subtasks in tasklists.

+The Tracked by field can be used to group items, creating a view that clearly shows the subtasks of each issue and the work required to complete them.

+You can also filter by the Tracked by field to display only items that are tracked by specific issues.
+Either start typing "tracked-by" and select an issue from the list or, if you know the repository and issue number, you can type the filter below in full.
+For example: `tracked-by:"<OWNER>/<REPO>#<ISSUE NUMBER>"`

+### Delete and rename fields

+You can delete and rename your custom fields under your repo project settings.

 ## WORKFLOWS

 Github built-in Projects Workflows allow you to automate what happens based on specific events.